OccultParrot/SurvivalGameDocs/README.md

 ## Features

 As of right now I don't have much in the game, because I am working on some basic world generation right now.
-Ideas for
+I have been writting ideas for game mechanics in my ["Thoughts"](Thoughts.md) file, so if you are intrested you can check that file out.

+## Thoughts on Monetising the Game

+I don't have any plans on monetising the game right now.
+I plan on the game being free, because I am writting it for fun and don't really care if I am making money off it.